Ivanka Trump Announces Another Global Women's Initiative

 Advertisement

-In a statement, Ivanka said that the initiative “recognises that women’s participation and empowerment are essential to good defence policy, conflict resolution, and post-conflict peace-building efforts.”
+In a statement, Ivanka said that the initiative “recognizes that women’s participation and empowerment are essential to good defense policy, conflict resolution, and post-conflict peace-building efforts.”

 The strategy will be to push agencies and federal departments that deal with issues surrounding foreign policy and international aid to include more input from women in disaster recovery and global peace efforts.
 The plan follows the 2017 Women, Peace, and Security Act, authored by Sen. Shaheen, which sought to include more women in international conflict resolution, and was signed into law by President Trump in October 2017.